glauberbrack/react-hooks/README.md

 <br>

 ## :book: Description
 Sup, there!
-I work as a React developer for a long long time and I want to help you to undestand the concepts of the React Hooks, that still a mistery for new developers.
-Check this out!
+I have been working as a React developer for a long long time and I want to help you undestand the concepts of the React Hooks, which still a mistery to new developers.
+Check it out!

 ## :rocket: Hooks